 As reader Michael points out, he thinks the Chase Sapphire Reserve is better than other cards that other flexible point cards.
 But lots of folks might have trouble getting approved if they’re impacted by the stricter Chase application rules.

-The best credit card sign-up bonus is the one that helps you achieve your travel goals!
+The best credit card welcome bonus is the one that helps you achieve your travel goals!

 Here are the aspects of a new card offer I recommend evaluating: